jsdelivrbot/react-devcli/README.md

     -r
     --reducer

-    # Specify whether or not when creating the reducer it should also create actions for it
+    # Specify if when creating the reducer it should also create actions file
     --actions

 # Removes UsersReducer reducer from application store